WVKS: Switch to Rock

+Top 40 WVKS

-Hillebrand finally sold WMHE to Osborn Communications in 1986, and then to Noble Broadcasting in 1988.
-In the face of the changes, WMHE switched to Top 40/CHR.
+Hillebrand finally sold WMHE to Osborn Communications in 1986.
+Two years later, Osborn sold it to Noble Broadcasting in 1988.
+In the face of the changes, WMHE switched to Top 40/CHR in 1985.
 To compete better with then rival WRQN, 93Q, the station dropped the call letters WMHE in favor of WVKS and moved to an Adult Top 40 presentation.
 Their slogan was "The Right Music, Right Now."
 The new "92.5 KISS FM" became a ratings powerhouse in Toledo (especially after WRQN left the CHR format to flip to Oldies in October 1991), consistently racking up 12+ shares in the double digits and challenging the market's longtime ratings leaders, country-formatted WKKO (K100) and rocker (and future sister station) WIOT.
 The ratings boom came largely as a result of station manager Andy Stewart's decision to hire DJ's Denny Schaffer (mornings), Johny D (Afternoon Drive) and Billy Michaels (nights).

 In the mid-'90s the station was sold to Jacor Communications, and its dominance continued.
 WVKS left its original studio on Bancroft Street and moved downtown to the Superior Street studios of sister stations WRVF and WSPD in 1998 when iHeartMedia (then Clear Channel Communications) took over operations.
 Shortly thereafter 92.5 KISS FM lost its individual identity and became part of Clear Channel's standard issue KISS format.
 In the late 1990s and early 2000s the station got more competition in the form of urban stations WJUC and WJZE in (March 2005) as well as another CHR station, Cumulus Media's WTWR-FM (Tower 98-3), which moved from Monroe, Michigan to achieve better coverage of the market; WTWR has since switched to adult contemporary music and re-focused on Monroe as "My 98-3" WMIM, leading WVKS to once again have the CHR format all to itself in Toledo.
 While no longer the ratings giant it was in the 1990s, 92.5 KISS FM remains among Toledo's top five most listened-to stations among all (12+) listeners.